 Will my child be successful in English while being taught in French?

-Your child will learn to speak, read and write in French using the same language development as in English.
+Your child will learn to speak, read and write in French using the same developmental abilities as they learned their first language.
 Language is made up of sounds; in French, the sounds are just different.
-The French Immersion and Extended French programs are exciting and challenging and will benefit your entire family.
+French Immersion and Extended French programs are exciting ways to challenge your child.

 For more information, please call the school in your area or the Board Office at 1-877-741-4577, ext.
 2389.